Why do people get addicted to drugs while others manage to consume alcohol or other addictive substances without developing an addiction?

 The long-term use of addictive substances also causes the following changes to brain systems and circuits:

 What can you do if it’s too late to moderate substance use and you are already addicted to drugs?

 What to Do If You Are Addicted to Drugs

 While there is no cure for addiction, substance use disorder typically responds positively to treatment.
 You have the following options for recovery:

 - Inpatient rehab: Also known as residential rehab, inpatient treatment is ideal for those with severe addictions, co-occurring disorders, or unstable home environments.
 You remain at the treatment center for 30 to 90 days.

 - Outpatient rehab: If you are looking for flexible, affordable addiction treatment, outpatient treatment is available at several levels of intensity.
 IOPs (intensive outpatient programs) provide 12 to 15 hours of weekly therapy sessions, while PHPs (partial hospitalization programs) are full-time outpatient programs providing between 30 and 35 hours of weekly therapy sessions.
 Between sessions, you return home or to a sober living community.

-- Virtual rehab: For anyone unwilling or unable to attend an addiction treatment center, virtual rehab offers remote therapy via videoconferencing software.
+- Virtual rehab: For anyone unwilling or unable to attend an addiction treatment center, virtual IOP and rehab offers remote therapy via videoconferencing software.